biolab/orange3-recommendation/README.md

 PROBLEMS
 --------
-**Cross-validation:**
+**Cross-validation: (-DIAGNOSED-)**
 Why does the RMSE of the test set differ so much from the train set?
-Maybe not enough data?
+When computing the mean of users/items, zeros (non-existing) values are included, therefore the predictions are lower than they should.
+(Uses masked of .nonzeros() or something like that)

   Description: